apache/doris-website/docs/compute-storage-decoupled/managing-storage-vault.md

 );
 ```

-### Changing Storage Vault
+## Changing Storage Vault

 Used to update modifiable properties of the Storage Vault configuration.

 Coming soon

-### Deleting a Storage Vault
+## Deleting a Storage Vault

 Only non-default Storage Vaults that are not referenced by any tables can be deleted.

 Coming soon

-### Storage Vault Permissions
+## Storage Vault Privilege

-Grant a specified MySQL user the usage permission for a certain Storage Vault, allowing the user to specify that Storage Vault when creating tables or viewing Storage Vaults.
+Grant a specified MySQL user the usage privilege for a certain Storage Vault, allowing the user to specify that Storage Vault when creating tables or viewing Storage Vaults.

-**Syntax**
+### Granting

 ```sql
 GRANT